Last Updated: 1st September, 2018

 Below are just some of the great pubs in Cork City call in and say for fro a drink or something to eat, most will have Live Music at some stage so take a browse to find the ones you prefer.
-Smoking is no longer permitted in Irish pubs so lots of the pubs are equipped with a comfortable outdoor seating area for their customer!
+Smoking is no longer permitted in Irish pubs so many of the pubs are equipped with a comfortable outdoor seating area for their customer!
 When in Cork try the local stouts Murphys and Beamish, a hot whiskey or hot port in winter time all taken in moderation of course, the tipple of choice is yours, or just ask your bar person for some ideas.....

 Some long existing Cork pubs include on Patrick Street Le Chateau, with outside street seating to watch the shoppers go by with pub grub available.
 The Long Valley, a pub just located off Patrick Street and the Hi-B just near the GPO (General Post Office) old world pubs.
 Just close by is The Old Oak a good music venue and also The Oliver Plunkett bar.
 For a old world feel bar also try the candle lit Mutton Lane, can be found on one of the lane ways heading into the English Market.
 The Pavilion off Patrick Street and just in Corks Huguenot Quarter is a well visited bar and music venue.
 The North Mall is where you will find the Franciscan Well Brewery and Brewpub located on an old Franciscan monastery and well site, you will have an opportunity to try some of there own brewed beer or any number of craft beers, it is a pub popular with tourists and students alike.